fractos/fractos.github.io/_drafts/extending-inversion-1-inversion-extensibility.markdown

 <br />
 These criteria are defined with instances of Case objects, as defined in the Prototype class.
 When any behaviour that inherits from PrototypedBehaviour (or PrototypedWebBehaviour) is constructed, the bag of tuples that make up its Configuration is examined and any Case that matches is added to an internal list of the instantiated behaviour.
 The list is checked during the Condition method after the base version of Condition has determined if the message name matches.
 Because the list of Case functions is kept to only those that match the Configuration tuples, this cuts down hugely on the logic that each behaviour needs to perform during their Condition evaluation.

+So, in this example:

+* TODO include gist of simple configuration of prototypedbehaviour here

+Only the following Case objects will be added to the instance of the PrototypedBehaviour's Configuration state:

+* TODO include gist of applicable Case stanzas

 ## Inversion.Extensibility.Prototypes

 The Inversion.Extensibility repo contains the Prototypes class which can be used to extend the list of Cases that are available to configure PrototypedBehaviour instances with.